Painesville City Local Schools

 Summer Meals - The Lunch Box

-Lunches are provided Monday through Friday at the sites and times as follows, with the exception of June 19th and July 4th:
+Lunches are provided Monday through Friday at the sites and times as follows, with the exception of June 19th and July 4th and 5th:

 Harvey High School 11:00-11:15AM